 Strategies for Summarizing Sophisticated Documents

 Summarizing sophisticated documents, such as legal cases and scientific journal articles, has the potential to help highly trained professionals keep abreast of information that can help them be better at their jobs.
 However, this type of document creates special challenges for automatic document summarizers.
 One such challenge is the presence of exceptionally long sentences.
 These may contain information that belongs in an extractive summary, but including the entire sentence may crowd out important information.
 We therefore evaluated several methods of shortening sentences for summarization.
+PDF

 EECS 595: Natural Language Processing